AlexShem/dsfba_2024/projects/description.md

 #### ⚠️ **Important Notes**

-- The link to the video must be publicly accessible and should not expire before January 31st.
+- The Google Drive link to the video must be publicly accessible and should not expire before January 31st.
 - Ensure your video follows the principles of good storytelling and presentations.
 Keep the focus on key contributions and insights.
+- Only submit a single set of slides and video link per group.

 #### 🔗 **Submission Link**

-- Provide the link to your video on Moodle using [this link](#).
+- Upload your presentation slides and submit your video link on Moodle using [this link](#).

-> Tell your story well, and make sure your key insights shine! 🚀
+> Present your work with confidence, and let your key insights take the spotlight! 🚀

 ### 4. 📋 **Final Report**